lukamo1996/lukamo1996/README.md

 Hi!
 My name is Luka Momcilovic and I'm [Computer Science](https://www.uio.no/studier/program/informatikk-programmering/) (CS) student at the University of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).
 Before starting my CS studies I received a Bachelor's Degree in [Medical Laboratory Science](https://www.oslomet.no/studier/hv/bioingenioer) at Oslomet - Metropolitan University.

-- ⛏ I’m currently working on a dating app.
+- ⛏ I’m currently working on a dating app and some wiki-stuff
-- 💡 I’m currently learning MySQL and Ionic (It's better than PostgreSQL)
+- 💡 I’m currently learning MySQL and Ionic
 - 🎨 Hobbies: 🎾 & 🏋️
 ### Automate everything😎